flybywiresim/aircraft/docs/a320-simvars.md

     - `Arinc429<Percent>`
     - The APU's rotations per minute in percentage of the maximum RPM

+- A32NX_APU_N_RAW
+    - Percent
+    - The APU's rotations per minute in percentage of the maximum RPM This raw value should only be used for sounds and effects.

 - A32NX_APU_BLEED_AIR_VALVE_OPEN
     - Bool
     - Indicates if the APU bleed air valve is open